-Croatia: HEP could lose more than 40 million euros over gas prices29.
-March 2017. / SEE Energy News
+Croatia: HEP could lose more than 40 million euros over gas prices, SEE Energy News

 The Management of state-owned power utility HEP is dissatisfied with the Government’s decision to keep the current natural gas prices for households, which means that the burden of increases in natural gas prices on the world market will have to be borne by the company.